 Each college, school, division, and operational unit is authorized and encouraged to utilize volunteers to assist in carrying out its programs.
 Faculty may choose to involve undergraduate students in their research and scholarship activities in either paid (OPS) or volunteer positions.
 Rule 6C1-3.0031 covers the responsibilities of the unit regarding volunteers.

 The University Scholars Program permits selected undergraduate students to work one-on-one with a chosen faculty member on a research/creative project of mutual interest.
-University Scholars are award a $2,500 stipend for research during the summer.
+University Scholars are awarded a $2,500 stipend for research during the summer.
 An additional $500 will be available for research support such as travel to a relevant scholarly conference.
 Faculty mentors receive $500 in research support in recognition of their direction and guidance of the student.
 Applications for University Scholars Program are available early in the spring semester.
 All University Scholars Program participants are expected to publish a research paper in the Journal of Undergraduate Research.